geological-survey-of-queensland/gsq-permit-profile/README.md

 ## Profile Resources
 This profile is presented as a series of files that perform different roles:

-* [model](model/) - the *model* folder contains this profile's models in both graphical (SVG) and machine-readable, textual, form ( [RDF](https://www.w3.org/RDF/) turtle).
+1. [model/](model/) - the *model* folder contains this profile's models in both graphical (SVG) and machine-readable, textual, form ( [RDF](https://www.w3.org/RDF/) turtle).
-* [imports/](imports/) - other ontologies this profile imports.
-* [constraints.ttl](constraints.ttl) - a constraints file, formulated using [SHACL](https://www.w3.org/TR/shacl/), that can be used to validate instances of metadata to check conformance with this profile.
+2. [shapes/](shapes/) - folder containing SHACL shapes files used to validate data's conformance to this profile's model.
-* [profile.ttl](profile.ttl) - the profile declaration.
+3. [profile.ttl](profile.ttl) - the profile declaration.
 A description of all of the items in this profile (the formal model, validating resources, documentation etc.) according to the W3C's [Profiles Ontology](https://www.w3.org/TR/dx-prof/) which describes how all the parts related to one another, the roles they play (to give *guidance* for use, to *validate* data etc.) and how this profile *profiles* the various standards listed above.

 ## GSQ classes